samguyette-s1/claude-commands/README.md

 ```

 Cursor will then:
+1. Evaluate if the research is complex enough to warrant parallel tabs
+2. For simple research: Do it directly to minimize context usage
-1. Ask you to open parallel research tabs with specific questions
+3. For complex research: Ask you to open parallel research tabs with specific questions
-2. Wait for you to paste back the findings
-3. Synthesize everything into a research document
+4. Synthesize everything into a research document
-4. Save it to `research/2025-01-08-authentication-flow.md`
+5. Save it to `research-plans/research-2025-01-08-authentication-flow.md`

 #### Example: Create Plan